A very warm welcome to Year One

 We ask that to support your child with their reading that you read with them at least three times a week at home.
 For each time your child reads at home, they are rewarded with a class bee token to put towards their hive total.

 We are always looking out for reading volunteers too to help read with children at school.
-If you have the time to spare, please see Mrs Laud who will be able to give you some more information.
+If you have the time to spare, please see Mrs Hawker who will be able to give you some more information.

 Your child is given reading targets as part of their guided reading sessions.
 Their targets are discussed with them.
 You can see what your child has been working on at school by taking a look at their reading target sheet in their Reading Diary.
 Please feel free to tick when you see these targets being used at home too.